RinardNick/client_mcp/user_stories.md

 ---

-### User Story 1.5: Stream LLM Response Back to the Host
+### ✓ ~~User Story 1.5: Stream LLM Response Back to the Host~~

 **Description**:
-As a host, I want to receive the LLM response in a streaming format so that I can see the conversation progress in real time.
+~~As a host, I want to receive the LLM response in a streaming format so that I can see the conversation progress in real time.~~

 **Acceptance Criteria**:

-- The API endpoint streams the LLM's response (using Server-Sent Events or HTTP chunked responses).
+- ~~The API endpoint streams the LLM's response (using Server-Sent Events or HTTP chunked responses).~~
-- The stream delivers the response message as soon as it is received from the LLM.
+- ~~The stream delivers the response message as soon as it is received from the LLM.~~
-- The data flow clearly shows: host message → client → LLM → client → host.
+- ~~The data flow clearly shows: host message → client → LLM → client → host.~~
-- Logs and any error messages are included in the stream in a distinct format.
+- ~~Logs and any error messages are included in the stream in a distinct format.~~

 ---